soundasleep/spritify/README.md

 * Only supports spriting of PNG images, does not support GIF.
 * The output CSS file needs to be in the same directory as the input CSS file.
 * All images need to be relative and accessible relative to the CSS file (no Apache Aliases, etc).
+* Sprited images within @media queries are not tested yet.
 * Assumes background images are of one of the following formats:
 	* `background: #123 url('foo');` (colours are added as another property 'background-color')
 	* `background: url('foo');`